 Peppermint, for one, seemed almost ready to jump off the 233-meter high platform of the Macau Tower.

-Suicide?
-No way!
-I just wanted to bungee jump!
+Hey, I just wanted to bungee jump!

 By the end of their second day, the Three Little Kittens were no nearer to finding their family.
 As they gazed around the city, they repeated their silent prayers for guidance and direction.
 Surely, they must be out there, they said to themselves.
 They mewled softly all the way home.